All Restaurants have and need a Grease Trap.

-Restaurants have and need a grease trap.
 Wastewater flowing from restaurants or other types of commercial facilities that produce fats, oils, and grease are required to have a grease trap or multiple grease traps in line to the sewer system.
-Grease traps are designed to intercept the flow of FOG (Fats, Oils, and Grease) to the wastewater treatment plants who do not want this product in their waste streams.
-They are 70-90% effective in capturing the FOG.
+The design of a grease trap intercepts the flow of FOG (Fats, Oils, and Grease) to the wastewater treatment plants.
+The goal is to prevent these products from entering the waste streams.
+A grease trap is 70-90% effective in capturing the FOG (Fats, Oils, and Grease).